stellar-deprecated/docs/guides/walkthroughs/securing-web-projects.md

 ---

 It’s critical for any app managing the flow of cryptocurrency to architect their app to follow security best-practices.
 Cryptocurrency-enabled apps are significant targets for malicious actors in the sense they enable the attacker to realize immediate monetary gain from exploits.
-The proceeding checklist offers guidance on the most common vulnerabilities.
+The following checklist offers guidance on the most common vulnerabilities.
 Even if every piece of advice is followed, security is not guaranteed.
-Web security is constantly evolving and a sufficient level of paranoia is required to remain safe.
+Web security is constantly evolving, which warrants a certain degree of paranoia.

 # SSL/TLS